 In April 2013, the 142.5 tonne of imported gold had cost $7.5 billion and the trade deficit was at $17.8 billion.
 If there had been no gold imports, then the trade deficit for April would have stood at $10.3billion($17.8 billion – $7.5 billion).
 If the gold imports had been at $650 million (or $0.65 billion) as has been the case in August 2013, then the trade deficit would have stood at $10.95 billion ($17.8 billion – $7.5 billion + $0.65 billion).
 This number is very close to the trade deficit of $10.9 billion that the country saw in August 2013.

+So the point is that the government has been able to control the trade deficit by ensuring that the gold imports are down to almost zero.
 As the Indian Express reports “Gold imports stopped after July 22 due to confusion over a rule issued by the Reserve Bank of India, which required importers to re-export at least 20% of all the purchases from overseas.”

 The confusion has now been cleared.
 Also, with Diwali in early November and the marriage season starting from October, gold imports are likely to pick up in September and October.
 Even if it doesn’t, the imports are already close to zero.
 So, any more gains on the trade deficit front by limiting gold imports, is no longer possible.
+The Indian Express report cited earlier quotes a senior executive of the Bombay Bullion Association as saying “Imports may again rise to around 30 tonne in September, as jewellers usually start building inventory to cater to the requirement during the festival and marriage season.”

 At the same time, the government hasn’t been able to do much about oil, which is India’s biggest import.
 In August 2013, oil imports stood at $15.1 billion, up by 17.9% in comparison to the same period last year.
 Oil imports formed nearly 40.8% of the total imports of $37.05 billion.
 There isn’t much the government can do on this front, other than raising prices majorly to cut under-recoveries of oil marketing companies and limit demand for oil products at the same time.

-Anand Sharma, warned that with the international prices of crude oil rising over the past 10 days, the oil import bill may go up in the months to come.
+But that may not be a politically prudent thing to do.
+The commerce minister, Anand Sharma, warned that with the international prices of crude oil rising over the past 10 days, the oil import bill may go up in the months to come.
 And this may lead to a higher trade deficit.

 As Sonal Varma of Nomura Securities wrote in a report dated September 10, 2013, “Looking ahead, a seasonal rise in imports during the festive season and higher oil prices should result in a slightly higher trade deficit in Q4 2013(the period between Oct and Dec 2013), relative to Q3 (the period between July and Sep 2013).”